Dholpur: Jadaun dynasty

-The Tomars lost sovereignty to Jadaun rajputs of Karauli.
+The Tomars lost sovereignty to Jadaun Rajputs of Karauli State.
 The fort at Dholpur was built by Dharmpal Jadaun in 1120 AD.

 Mughal period

 After the battle of Panipat, Babar became the first Mughal ruler of Hindustan.
-His rule was not a bed of roses in the early years of his reign.

 Dholpur was taken by Sikandar Lodi in 1491, who handed it to a Muslim governor in 1504.
 After the death of Ibrahim Lodi, many states declared themselves independent.
 Talai Khan became the ruler of Gwalior.